ZaraJadidi/zHtml/README.md

 th : Tables usually include headers.
 A header is a special row at the top of the table used to label each column. _> Table header cells >> nested inside tr  <br>

+colspan & rowspan : use to merge cells .
+You can make cells that take up multiple rows and/or columns, using the attributes colspan and rowspan.
+This is called merging cells.colspan is for the number of columns a cell should span. <br>

+let's expand our horizons with Js  :)